Falconairio/Petsit/README.md

 - **404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault.
 - **homepage** - As a user I want to be able to view all the information for the service
 - **login** - As a user I want to be able to log in on the web page so that I can get back to my account
 - **logout** - As a user I want to be able to log out from the web page so that I can make sure no one will access my account
 - **signup** - As a user I want to be able to sign up to use the features of the website
-- **pet** - As a user I want to be able to see the pets registered to my account
+- **pet** - As a user I want to be able to see the pets registered to my account, change their information, and delete their information if needed
-- **pet/add** - As a user I want to be able to add pets to my account for use in our services.
-- **pet/id** - As a user I want to be able to see the information for a sepecfic pet
-- **pet/delete** - As a user I want to be able to delete a pet from my account
-- **request/id** - As a user I want to be able to view the information for a specific request
-- **request/add** - As a user I want to be able to add a request to the site
-- **request/delete** - As a user I want to be able to delete a specific request
-- **user** - As a user I want to be able to see the information for my account
+- **request** - As a user I want to be able to make requests for my pets and delete the requests if needed
-- **user/edit-profile** - As a user I want to be able to edit the information for my account
+- **user** - As a user I want to be able to see and edit the information for my account

 ---